Strengthening Campus-Wide Centers

 The Foundation provides a number of important supports for campuses in its network with center development and management.
 These include:

-- Identify development: Participation in the Bonner network provides campus staff with access to examples and models for center organization, staffing structures, mission statements, and program models.
+- Share models: Participation in the Bonner network provides campus staff with access to examples and models for center organization, staffing structures, mission statements, and program models.

 - Strategic planning: Foundation staff work with campus staff to facilitate the creation of 3-5 year written strategic plans for centers and their roles on campus and within the community.